leozhu0/arcade-game/README.md

 ## How to Play

-Once the window loads, the player’s character can fire projectiles at the enemies by using the `spacebar`.
+Once the window loads, the player's position is controlled by the mouse.
+The player’s character can fire projectiles at the enemies by using the `spacebar`.
 The enemies will begin to move around the screen in an attempt to dodge the projectiles.

 ## How to Compile Using The Makefile